GET INTO STUNTS (UPDATED 2021)

 • Sacrum/ Tailbone Pad

-You definitely don't need to have this right off the bat, but it can be a very useful acquisition later on.
-Getting yanked around can be extremely uncomfortable if your harness doesn't fit quite right, so a custom-made harness is highly recommended.
-USE Climbing Sutra - I've been told that people will straight up look at you weird if you somehow don't get your harness from Climbing Sutra.
+You don't need to have this right off the bat, but this is basically considered a requirement for every stunt performer to own once they work in films and TV.
+Getting yanked around can be extremely uncomfortable and even dangerous if your harness doesn't fit quite right, so stunt performers order custom-made ones.
+Climbing Sutra is the industry standard.
+People will straight-up look at you weird if you somehow don't get your harness from Climbing Sutra.

 • FOR WOMEN: Nude sports bra, strapless bra, and booty shorts